aws-ia/terraform-aws-runtask-iam-access-analyzer/examples/module_workspace/README.md

   }
   ```

-* Initialize Terraform Cloud.
+* Initialize HCP Terraform.
 When prompted, enter a new workspace name, i.e. `aws-ia2-infra`
   ```bash
   terraform init
   ```

-* Configure the new workspace (i.e `aws-ia2-infra`) in Terraform Cloud to use `local` execution mode.
+* Configure the new workspace (i.e `aws-ia2-infra`) in HCP Terraform to use `local` execution mode.
 Skip this if you publish the module into Terraform registry.

 * Configure the AWS credentials (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`) by using environment variables.

-* In order to create and configure the run tasks, you also need to have Terraform Cloud token stored as Environment Variables.
+* In order to create and configure the run tasks, you also need to have HCP Terraform token stored as Environment Variables.
 Add `TFE_HOSTNAME` and `TFE_TOKEN` environment variable.

 * Run Terraform apply
   ```bash